smtcoq/smtcoq/INSTALL.md

 To turn proof production on, you need to uncomment the line `// #define VERIFY_ON ` in `zchaff_solver.cpp`.

-### CVC4

-Use the version of CVC4 that is available in the master branch of its [git repository](https://github.com/CVC4/CVC4) or one of the **development** versions available at [http://cvc4.cs.nyu.edu/downloads/] (we recommend using the latest version available).
-CVC4's binary must be present in your PATH to use it through SMTCoq.
+The `zchaff` binary must be present in your PATH to use it through SMTCoq.

 ## Setting up environment for SMTCoq